Njeri-Gitome/Njeri-Gitome/README.md

 ## About
 I am a dynamic and highly motivated professional with a strong background in Technical Writing and Data Analysis.
-I aim to create impact in the business sector through effective data analysis that is founded on comprehensive research.
+I aim to create impact in the business sector through effective data analysis that is founded on comprehensive research.<br>
 I enjoy translating complex concepts and data into clear, engaging and compelling analytics suitable for decision making.
 I blend my engineering and interpersonal skills to solve problems and help organizations achieve their strategic goals through Data Analytics and Technical Writing.

 ## Tech Stack